hishira/Vet-App/README.md

 # Vet app

-Example of app, created for veterinary clinics
+Example of app, created for veterinary clinics, pictures using in app are not mine

 ## Backend